2022 Annual Spring Cleanup

 The Goldthwait Reservation is a private, non-profit land trust created in 1947 by Dr. Joel Goldthwait to preserve and maintain the natural setting of approximately 12 acres of coastal property, comprised of Goldthwait Beach, the surrounding land area, and the salt marsh.
 Though urged to sell this land as parcels for development, Dr. Goldthwait took action to preserve this private property in the public trust for the recreation and enjoyment of all the townspeople of Marblehead.

-Beach fires will not be allowed from October 2 until the spring of 2022.
 Any un-permitted beach fires will be subject to enforcement and fines.
-Thank you for adhering to our seasonal closure policy.
+Thank you for adhering to our policies.

 Around the Reservation